 - 1 quart water

-- Peel eggplant and cut into slices and then strips.
+- Cut eggplant into slices and then strips.
 Place these in a colander set over a plate and sprinkle generously with salt.
 Gently massage the salt into the eggplant.
-Allow to sit, covered with a towel, for 1 to 2 hours to allow the bitter liquid to drain out.
+Let sit, covered with a towel, for 1 to 2 hours to allow the bitter liquid to drain out.

 - Meanwhile, prepare brine by heating water, adding salt, and stirring to dissolve.
-Allow to cool to room temperature.
+Cool to room temperature.

 - Cover jar with lid and set in an undisturbed room temperature space for 3 to 7 days to ferment.
-During this time, if you are not using an airlock, you may have to “burp” the jar every day to release gases.
+During this time, “burp” the jar every day to release gases.
 To do this, simply loosen the lid until gases are released, then immediately tighten lid.

-Once the eggplant is fully fermented you can move it to cold storage.
+Once the eggplant is fully fermented, move to cold storage.